Cal-ITP: California Integrated Travel Project

 Another decorative element with dots and dashes, meant to resemble a transit map Another decorative element with dots and dashes, meant to resemble a transit map

-The time is now—reach out to help and to learn more
+The time is now—reach out to learn more

 Two thought bubbles with dashes of various lengths, meant to represent words in a conversation